procrastinate-org/procrastinate/docs/howto/advanced/cancellation.md

 `context.should_abort()` and `context.should_abort_async()` does poll the
 database and might flood the database.
 Ensure you do it only sometimes and not from too many parallel tasks.

+You can use an optional `cache` parameter for limiting the frequency of database requests.
+For example, calling `context.should_abort(cache=10)` resp.
+`await context.should_abort_async(cache=10)` will reuse the cached status for the specified number of seconds without polling the database.
 :::